Hospitality Law Database

 A hotel is not liable for more than $75 for the loss of property that a guest leaves with an agent or employee of the hotel at a checkroom or other similar place if the hotel has posted conspicuously at each such place a notice that states the limitation on liability under this section; the agent or employee gives to the guest an identification ticket that states on its face, in 10 point or larger type, the limitation on liability under this section; and provides a space for declaring a greater value; and the guest does not declare a value greater than $75 on the duplicate of the identification ticket that the hotel keeps.

-An innkeeper may limit the number of persons who may occupy a particular guest room in the hotel.
+An innkeeper may limit the number of individuals who may occupy a particular guest room in a lodging establishment.

 There are no regulations for this jurisdiction and the selected filters.